René Pleven: Early life

 René Pleven was born in Rennes on 15 April 1901 as the son of a commissioned officer and director of studies at the Special Military School of St. Cyr.
 After studying law at the University of Paris, he failed the exam for the financial corps of the civil service, so he decided to move to the United States, Canada, and Great Britain to work there.
-He rose to the become a telephone company executive.
+He rose to become a telephone company executive.
 In 1924, he married Anne Bompard.

 Wartime

 Immediately after the breakout of the Second World War, he was in charge of encouraging the construction of aircraft for the Allies in the United States and of purchasing planes for France.
 As late as 1939, Pleven stated that "Politics do not interest me," but then a year later, he joined Charles de Gaulle's Free French Forces, which resisted the Nazi-allied French Vichy Regime.
 Pleven suggested a political union between Britain and France, with a unification of sovereignty and defensive forces.
 The plan, supported by Winston Churchill, Paul Reynaud and Charles de Gaulle was not approved due to the opposition of the French armistice with Germany.
 Pleven helped rally support for Free France in French Equatorial Africa.
 Returning to London, where de Gaulle and his forces were exiled, in 1941, he became national commissioner for the economy, finance, the colonies and foreign affairs of the French National Committee.
 In this role, he presided over a 1944 conference in Brazzaville, which opted for a more liberal policy towards the colonies.